Sharks sign D Erik Karlsson to $92M, 8-year deal

 But during a stretch from December to January, Karlsson showed he still has the ability to be the best defenseman in the NHL.
 He had points in 15 straight games that he played and had 25 points total in that span.

 Karlsson got hurt Jan.
-16 in Arizona.
-He returned to take part in All-Star weekend in San Jose but had to wait two more weeks to play a real game.
-He got hurt again Feb.
-26 in Boston and didn’t play again until the regular-season finale.

-While Karlsson still wasn’t at full speed when he returned, he managed to make a major impact in the playoffs.
-He had 14 assists in 19 games and scored two goals, including the overtime winner in Game 3 against the Blues.
+16 in Arizona and never was completely healthy again.
+He still managed to make a major impact in the playoffs, when he had 14 assists in 19 games and scored two goals, including the overtime winner in Game 3 against the Blues.

-Karlsson will be part of an elite, yet expensive, defense group for the long term in San Jose, alongside 2017 Norris Trophy winner Brent Burns and shut-down defenseman Marc-Edouard Vlasic.
+Karlsson will be part of an elite, yet expensive, defense group for the long term in San Jose, alongside 2017 Norris Trophy winner Burns and shut-down defenseman Marc-Edouard Vlasic.
 All three are now under contract at least through the 2024-25 season and an annual cap hit of $26.5 million.

-The Sharks also have Brenden Dillon and Justin Braun under contract for one more year but could look to deal one of them to create more cap room for other free agents.
+With top centers Logan Couture and Tomas Hertl also signed long term, the Sharks figure to remain a contender for the near future.

+“We’re going to have a great chance at winning the Cup not only next year but for a lot of years moving forward,” Karlsson said.
+“That’s always going to be our mindset. … We had a great run this year but we didn’t make it all the way.
+That’s not what we set out to do.”

 San Jose still has two high-profile pending unrestricted free agents to try to sign.
-Captain Joe Pavelski is set to hit the market after scoring 39 goals this season.
-Franchise icon Joe Thornton also is a free agent but hasn’t announced whether he plans to retire or try to come back to San Jose for another season at age 40.
+Captain Joe Pavelski is set to hit the market after scoring 38 goals this season.
+Thornton also is a free agent but hasn’t announced whether he plans to retire or try to come back to San Jose for another season at age 40.
+Wilson said this deal doesn’t preclude one with Pavelski and said there will always be a place for Thornton if he wants to return.

-The Sharks will have to send their second-round pick in 2021 to Ottawa because they kept Karlsson.
-San Jose previously traded a 2019 second-round pick; a 2020 first-rounder; forwards Chris Tierney, Josh Norris and Rudolfs Balcers; and defenseman Dylan DeMelo to the Senators for Karlsson.
+The Sharks will have to send their second-round pick in 2021 to Ottawa to complete the deal because they kept Karlsson.

 AP Hockey Writer Stephen Whyno contributed to this report.